prestonschnell/Music-App/README.md

 ![Live Preview](Music_App_GIF.gif)

 ## Overview
-This is a fully functional, browser-based music player built using HTML, CSS, and vanilla JavaScript.
+This is a fully functional browser-based music player built using HTML, CSS, and vanilla JavaScript.
 The app features a clean and accessible UI with the following capabilities:

 ▶️ Play, Pause, Next, and Previous song controls